cognitedata/cdf-sdk-java-examples/copy-tables-service/README.md

 The example service uses the Java SDK to copy all rows from one CDF Raw table to another.

-## code-with-quarkus project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode